21 Best Black Sand Beaches in the World

 5. Spiaggia di Ficogrande, Italy

 One of the greatest upsides to having a volcano on your island comes in the form of inky black beaches.
 Take Stromboli for example.
-This photogenic Aeolian Island is chock-full of ebony sand, the most popular of which is Spiaggia di Ficogrande.
+This photogenic Aeolian Island is chock-full of ebony sand, the most popular of which is Spiaggia di Ficogrande, one of the world's best black sand beaches.

 Like Kamari, this Italian beach's fame comes with a few advantages, namely concession stands, water sport equipment rentals, lounge chairs, and umbrellas (for a fee).
 Sandwiched between the deep blue Tyrrhenian Sea and the lush peak of the volcanic rock, Strombolicchio, this beach is a photographer's dream backdrop.